stricoff92/addressed_array/README.md

 );

 // Reserve slots for 2 elements with ids 1337 and 42069 respectively.
-// We pass a pointer to aa such that the caller's reference can be updated if
+// We pass a pointer to aa so the caller's reference can be updated if
 // aa_allocate_pointer_to_new_slot calls realloc.
 TestObject *to1 = (TestObject*) aa_allocate_pointer_to_new_slot(aa, &aa, 1337);
 TestObject *to2 = (TestObject*) aa_allocate_pointer_to_new_slot(aa, &aa, 42069);